Skip to main navigation Skip to main content

 Relationships and connection with family

-• contact and connection with parents, siblings, extended family, friends and their community will be maintained
+• contact and connection with parents, siblings, extended family, friends, and their community will be maintained

-• siblings will be placed together
+• can siblings will be placed together.

-• capacity to partner with the parents
+• the carer's capacity to partner with the parents

 Services (for example, Evolve, medical, National Disability Insurance Scheme (NDIS))

-• potential services the child may require such as Evolve
+• potential services the child may require, such as Evolve.

 Age and gender

-• child's gender
+• the child's gender and sexual orientation, if relevant.

-Safety, belonging and wellbeing needs
+Safety, belonging and wellbeing needs Consider the child’s:

 • health

-• education
+• education needs

 • behaviour

-• emotional stability, developmental delays and disability
+• emotional stability, deelopmental delays and any disability needs

 • attachment needs and style, particularly for children under 5 years of age

-• complexity of needs
+• complexity of needs.

-• carer's ability to connect with the child and suitability of home environment
+• carer's ability to connect with the child and suitability of home environment.

 Past experiences

-• history of care arrangement changes
+• history of care arrangement changes.

 Lifestyle and personality

-• child/young person's personality, interests and hobbies
+• the child's personality, interests and hobbies.

 Version history